Vishengel/BasicRL/README.md

 # GridworldRL
 Implementation of Q-learning for simple grid worlds.
+The user can provide an arbitrary grid world in a .txt file, which is then visualized with PyGame.

 Run with:
 ```console